 First, it’s worth mentioning that there is a difference between an “excerpt” and an “SEO excerpt.”

-SEO Excerpt: This excerpt is written solely for the purpose of helping search engines categorize your blog post.
+SEO Excerpt: This excerpt is written solely for the purpose of helping search engines, like Google, categorize your blog post.
 It appears only within search results.
+If a specific SEO excerpt is not designated, Google will look at the normal excerpt.
+In my experience, if you write the normal excerpt with SEO in mind, that’s all you need.

 In Squarespace: If you go to your blog post and click “Edit,” you can find the SEO excerpt section under the “SEO” tab of your blog post’s settings.